maidsafe/temp_safe_network/sn_authd/README.md

 ## Download

 The latest version of the Safe Authenticator daemon can be downloaded from the [releases page](https://github.com/maidsafe/sn_api/releases/latest).
-Once it's downloaded and unpacked, you can follow the steps in this guide by starting from the [Launching the safe-authd](#launching-the-safe-authd) section further down in this document.
+Once it's downloaded and unpacked, you can follow the steps in this guide by starting from the [Launching the sn_authd](#launching-the-sn_authd) section further down in this document.

 If otherwise you prefer to build the Safe Authenticator daemon from source code, please follow the instructions in the next two section below.